nubank/nuvigator/README.md

 We also provide some helpers to build simpler Route transitions, you can take a look at `NuvigatorRouteBuilder` and `ScreenTypeBuilder` classes.

+## Dynamic API

+If you with to use Nuvigator without code generation features, you can rely on defining things dynamically.
+Providing a Router instance with the public methods implemented is enough to make it work properly with Nuvigator, this way you can implement any custom logic you want in your Router.

+If you just want to construct Routers dynamically you can use the helpers:
+ - `mergeRouters` that will return a Router with all Routers passed as argument Grouped into it.
+ - `RouteHandler` will return a Router that handles just one Route, you need to provide just the DeepLink and a screenRoute.
+ - `GenericRouter` is a class that can receive in the constructor arguments to create a simple router.